Be The Change │ KnowHow │ What Fact? Understanding the illusion of, and pursuit of fact, it not only influences our mind, but our identity

 We seem to live our lives under the illusion that fact, and the pursuit of facts, adds depth and value to our lives.
 Well, this is all in correlation with time, and time is a curious thing, as it seems to have played a trick on the human species and more specifically on what I call the illusion and pursuit of fact.
-As our intelligence has been increasing over time we can clearly identify some very disappointing traits and behaviours, on top of the undisputed brilliance and unrivalled processing capacity of our brain.
+As our intelligence has been increasing over time we can clearly identify some very disappointing traits and behaviours, on top of the undisputed brilliance and unrivaled processing capacity of our brain.
 Whilst progress in efficiency and innovation are some of the upsides, many humans have become more:

-- Self-centred and selfish
+- Self-centered and selfish

 - Obsessed with their own, personal make-belief of greatness

 - Willing to do anything it takes for personal gain and increased power.

 Traits that, most certainly, do not represent a maturing and progressive level of intelligence.
 This even goes for most people with, so called, good intentions in life, people who call themselves guru, mentor, guide, coach etc., who offer their knowledge as services against an inflated sum of money in return.
 Obviously people who stem from greed and the hunger for power and exploitation inherently have the capability to find manipulative use for words like 'fact' and generally use it effectively to speed up their pursuit and ultimate intent to increase their position of power in society.

 The problem with fact is that we have created a universal 'human' approach for establishing fact, which is not particularly sophisticated or effective.
 In the university and education setting this is called research, in general life it is called repetition, and in management it is called analytics.